solik003/cards-manager-app/README.md

  # Card Manager App

-This is a simple React app to manage credit/debit cards.
+This is a simple React + Vite + TypeScript app to manage credit/debit cards.
 You can:

 - Add new cards
 - Filter by brand or last 4 digits